Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

-Equilibrium measurements of the (001) Bragg peak require detailed temperature dependent measurements in order to isolate the electronic nematic component.
-Here we present a non-equilibrium measurement approach, in which we are able to disentangle electronic and lattice contributions to the (001) Bragg peak by virtue of their distinct time-domain responses to optical pumping.
-Pump-probe experiments on cuprates make use of optical laser pulses to excite non-equilibrium populations of quasiparticles or drive vibrational modes of the lattice.
+Equilibrium studies of the (001) Bragg peak require detailed temperature dependent measurements in order to isolate the electronic nematic component.
+Here we present a non-equilibrium measurement approach based on time-resolved resonant x-ray scattering (tr-RXS), in which we are able to disentangle electronic and lattice contributions to the (001) Bragg peak by virtue of their distinct responses to optical pumping combined with the orbital selectivity of the RXS cross section.
+Pump-probe experiments on cuprates make use of optical laser pulses to excite non-equilibrium populations of hot electrons or drive vibrational modes of the lattice.
 At low pump fluences these experiments have been successful at revealing important information about the low-energy excitations of equilibrium ordered states~\cite{Gedik2005, Torchinsky2013, Dakovski2015a, Boschini2018, Mitrano2019a, Mitrano2019b, Jang2022, Wandel2022}, whereas with higher pump fluences states of matter far from equilibrium can be accessed, such as photoinduced superconductivity~\cite{Fausti2011, Hu2014, Kaiser2014, Foerst2014a, Foerst2014b, Khanna2016} or states with renormalized onsite Coulomb interactions~\cite{Baykusheva2022}.
-Here we report the first pump-probe time-resolved resonant x-ray scattering (tr-RXS) investigation of nematicity in a cuprate superconductor.
+Here we report the first pump-probe time- and orbital-resolved investigation of nematicity in a cuprate superconductor.
 We carefully study the response of both the lattice anisotropy and electronic nematicity as a function of fluence in order to establish a perturbative regime, in which nematicity dynamics can be studied without strongly disturbing related lattice degrees of freedom.